pelias/openstreetmap/README.md

 ## Overview

-The openstreetmap importer provides a way of parsing, mapping and augmenting OSM data in to elasticsearch.
+The OpenStreetMap importer handles importing data from [OpenStreetMap](https://www.openstreetmap.org/) into Elasticsearch for use by Pelias.

+It includes logic for filtering to select only data relevant for geocoding, transforming it to match the Pelias data model, and augmenting the data as required.

 ## Prerequisites